jezzsantos/automate/docs/authoring.md

 - The `TEMPLATENAME` is the name of an existing code template on the `--aschildof` element/collection.

-- The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are deleting the code template from the root element. `<ANEXPRESSION>` is an [Expression](#pattern-expressions) to an existing element/collection in the pattern.
+- The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are deleting the code template from the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element/collection in the pattern.

 ### Test code templates

-**Concept**: Code templates contain content that may contain [Templating Expressions](#templating-expressions).
-Once the template has been added to a pattern, thecontent can be tested with fake data to yield a test result.
+**Concept**: Code templates contain content that may contain [Templating Expressions](reference.md#templating-expressions).
+Once the template has been added to a pattern, the content can be tested with fake data to yield a test result.
 Fake data is arranged in the same structure of the pattern and values are populated in a sequential way.
 This data is then applied to the code template to give a test output.
 You can export this dummy data after the test, alter it manually, and then import it back to be used in a subsequent test.

 To can test the contents of  an existing code template: `automate test codetemplate "<TEMPLATENAME>" --aschildof {<ANEXPRESSION>}"`

 - The `TEMPLATENAME` is the name of an existing code template on the `--aschildof` element/collection.

-- The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are testing a code template on the root element. `<ANEXPRESSION>` is an [Expression](#pattern-expressions) to an existing element/collection in the pattern.
+- The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are testing a code template on the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element/collection in the pattern.

 - The `--export-data` optionally defines the relative path to a file that will be populated with the data that was used to test the template.